shakfu/faustlab/README.md

 ## Prior Art of Faust + Python

 - [DawDreamer](https://github.com/DBraun/DawDreamer) by David Braun: Digital Audio Workstation with Python; VST instruments/effects, parameter automation, FAUST, JAX, Warp Markers, and JUCE processors.
+Use this for actual work!

 - [faust_python](https://github.com/marcecj/faust_python) by Marc Joliet: A Python FAUST wrapper implemented using the CFFI.
 There's a more recent [fork](https://github.com/hrtlacek/faust_python]) by Patrik Lechner.

 - [faust-ctypes](https://gitlab.com/adud2/faust-ctypes): a port of Marc Joliet's FaustPy from CFFI to Ctypes.

-- [faustpp](https://github.com/jpcima/faustpp): A post-processor for faust, which allows to generate with more flexibility
+- [faustpp](https://github.com/jpcima/faustpp): A post-processor for faust, which enables more flexible code generation.